FlorianSW/server-donation-tool/README.md

 ## Installation & Configuration

-The `config.example.yml` provides extensive documentation for each configuration options.
+The `config.full.yml` provides extensive documentation for each configuration option.
+With the `config.example.yml`, there is a minimum configuration file, where you just need to replace the placeholder values to get started (it does not contain all the possible configuration values).

 Additionally, the [Getting Started Guide](/docs/getting-started.md) will provide an easy-to-use step-by-step guide for a first-time setup.